Varinder-Dhillon-coding/Creative-Minds/README.md

 ## Simple idea

-Just make an acccound on creative minds site and get started posting your thoughts.
+Just make an acccount on creative minds site and get started posting your thoughts.

 ## Deployed on Vercel